 Submission of manuscript.
-Manuscripts are published in English only and should be sent to Dr. Joel Hardman, Editor, Molecular Pharmacology, Department of Pharmacology, Vanderbilt University Medical Center, Nashville, Tennessee 37232, U. S. A.
+Manuscripts are published in English only and should be sent to Dr. William A. Catterall, Editor, Molecular Pharmacology, Department of Pharmacology, SJ-30, University of Washington, Seattle, Washington 98195, U. S. A.

 The expenses associated with the review of manuscripts submitted to Molecular Pharmacology and other ASPET-sponsored journals that are devoted to publishing original research articles have escalated dramatically in recent years because of ever-increasing costs of postage, supplies, and other office expenses, and the growing number of manuscripts submitted for publication.
 Thus, it has become necessary for ASPET to follow the example of several other scientific societies which have instituted uniform manuscript handling fees.
-Therefore, all manuscripts must be accompanied either by a check for \$30 (in U. S. funds payable to ASPET) or by a validated purchase order from the authors' institution.
+Therefore, all manuscripts must be accompanied either by a check for \$30 (in U. S. funds drawn on a U. S. bank payable to ASPET) or by a validated purchase order from the authors' institution.
 The review process for submitted manuscripts will be delayed until the manuscript handling fee or purchase order is received in the Editor's office.
 If submission of the manuscript handling fee entails a personal financial hardship to the author(s), the fee will be waived.
 In that event, the author(s) should submit a request for waiver of the fee when the manuscript is submitted.

-Manuscripts should be typewritten double-spaced with ample margins on one side of the paper, $8\% \times 11$ inches (ca. 215×280 mm).
+Manuscripts should be typewritten double-spaced with ample margins on one side of the paper, $8\frac{1}{2} \times 11$ inches (ca. 215×280 mm).
 Submit four complete copies of the manuscript and four copies of each figure, plus one original drawing or photograph of each figure.
 Each half-tone figure requires four original drawings or photographs.
 All pages should be numbered consecutively beginning with the title page.
 Limit your reference listings to the minimal number required to document the manuscript adequately.
 In most instances 30 references or fewer should suffice.

 Under usual circumstances reviewers will be instructed to return only their comments to the editorial office and to destroy manuscripts after a final decision on their acceptability has been made.
-Original figures and single copies of manuscripts not accepted for publication will be returned to the authors upon request.
+Original drawings and single copies of manuscripts not accepted for publication will be returned to the authors upon request.
 It is understood that the manuscripts and the results they contain will not have been published previously and are not being submitted elsewhere.
+If the submitted manuscript utilizes or makes bibliographic reference to articles in press, copies should be included with the manuscript.
 Manuscripts are accepted for review with the understanding that all persons listed as authors have given their approval for the submission of the paper; further, that any person cited as a source of personal communications has approved such citation.
 Written authorization may be required at the Editor's discretion.
 Articles and any other material published in Molecular Pharmacology represent the opinions of the author(s) and should not be construed to reflect the opinions of the Editor(s) and the Publisher.
 If and when a manuscript is published, it will become the sole property of the Journal.